narayanan-nithya/Group_Project_Nutritional_Analysis_Of_Children_Under_Age_5/README.md

 6. Work done by  foundations like Cry America , Akshaya Patra, Sankara Eye Foundation , etc….who have diligent workers in villages trying to curb the malnutrition of kids.
 Donations to them can be done by amazon smile.

+## limitations
+1. There is no Rural & Urban separate data set for NFHS3 survey(2013)

+2.Data Numbers were somewhat inconsistent.

+3.India is vast, so the data that is published talks to significant Rural and Urban Areas thus does not include many other smaller villages and territories.

+4.Data also does not talk about the measures that were taken between the two surveys to improve the nutritional health of the population in question.